The Women’s March Controversy: Beyonce, Scarlett Johansson, Katy Perry, Amy Schumer And Other Celebrities Support It, But What Is Its True Agenda? [Opinion]

 — yunng lit ???? (@Phoreign) January 18, 2017

-The non for profit pro-life group helps abortion clinic workers leave the industry, but was apparently deleted as it was anti-abortion.
+The not for profit pro-life group helps abortion clinic workers leave the industry, but was apparently deleted as it was anti-abortion.
 Speaking to The Blaze, Abby expressed her disappointment with the allegedly inclusive movement, stating that she had applied for a partnership with the Women’s March On Washington because some members of her organization wanted to participate.

 According to her revelation, she received a call on Tuesday from someone who told her they were with the Women’s March.
 She was informed that the application was rejected because partnering groups must support ‘reproductive rights’.

-Apparently her organization had already been listed on the Women’s March site as a partner at the time of receiving the call, but was deleted soon after.
+Apparently, her organization had already been listed on the Women’s March site as a partner at the time of receiving the call, but was deleted soon after.
 Planned Parenthood was also simultaneously elevated to a premier partner of the Women’s March.
 According to Abby, who had previously worked for Planned Parenthood, the Women’s March was apparently only for partners pushing certain agendas.
 The following was her actual statement in regard to this.

 I voted for Trump, not against Planned Parenthood: Column https://t.co/WlQ9HnexPK via @USATOpinion